CONNIELIUGH/CropSmart---NAFSI-Track-1-Final-Report/README.md

 ```

-The notebook includes simple written descriptions of the workflow for each task, along with explanations of each function’s purpose.
+The notebook includes simple written descriptions of the workflow for each task.
 Please run the cells in order.

-We worked on the NAFSI JupyterHub platform, and we did run into storage limit errors since we were downloading the geospatial datasets locally to allow reusability and faster computation.
-What we found to solve this issue was simply opening a terminal and deleting previously downloaded data from earlier tasks that are no longer needed using:
+We worked on the NAFSI JupyterHub platform and we did run into storage limit errors since we were downloading the geospatial datasets locally to allow reusability and faster computation.
+If you also encounter this issue, what we found to solve this issue was simply opening a terminal and deleting previously downloaded data from earlier tasks that are no longer needed using:

 ```
 rm -rf "task folder path"